nickodell/rarucmd/README.md

 `xraru` only sets PATH and HOME environment variables.
 HOME is set to a temporary directory that should be cleaned up afterwards.
 Cleanup is buggy (best to kill with ctrl+c, not X'ing out of Chrome).
 Only one VNC connection is allowed, so one compromised can't spy on the others, hopefully.

+If you have `autocutsel` installed, you can press F8 in vncviewer to pull or push copy buffers.
+If you're not sure of which buffers in X, play with `xclip`.

 ### Potential use examples

 1. `xraru chrome`